| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 A plot with average, min and max temperature in a given range of time.

-, plotAvgRad()
+plotStabilityClass(), plotAvgRad()

 mydata |

-A data frame containing |
+A dataframe containing data to plot. |

 sc |

-The name of the stability class field. |
+The name of the column that represents the stability class (default = "sc"). |

 type |

-type determines how the data are split and then plotted.
+Specify how the data are to be split and plotted.
 Accepted values are "season" (default) and "hour". |

 locale |